DBT Therapy Orlando: Working with Anxiety and Eating Disorders

 Why DBT?

 We find this is important in healing work because we have always found it helpful when the distressful emotions are normalized and clients are able to appreciate the emotions, like anxiety or sadness, for what they are and how they help them or how they can provide them guidance.
-For example, a client can learn that when they are sad they know they had something they cared about.
+For example, a client can learn that when they are sad they know they had something they care about.
 It could also be a reminder that they want to make a change so, when they are anxious, they allow it to remind them to take a step back and to plan accordingly.
 Then, when they do move forward through the distressing feeling, there is a possibility to feel a sense of pride and achievement when they did something that they felt was difficult.

 DBT encourages us to be in the moment, to smell the roses, so to speak.
 Instead of constantly running from the feelings of possible disappointment, guilt, or anxiety, it encourages you to slow down and take them all in, good or bad.